MustafaLearnsToCode/100-Days-of-Python/README.md

 Following Angela Yu's comprehensive Python bootcamp to build a strong programming foundation.

-📊 **Progress: 33/100 Days Complete**
+📊 **Progress: 34/100 Days Complete**

-**🟩🟩🟩🟩🟩🟩🟩🟩⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜ 33%**
+**🟩🟩🟩🟩🟩🟩🟩🟩⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜ 34%**

 ## 🚀 Recent Projects

+- **Day 34: Quiz App Upgrade** – Added trivia API and Tkinter UI to an earlier OOP-based console quiz game with score tracking and feedback
-- **Day 33: ISS Overhead Notifier** – implemented APIs to track ISS position and sunlight, sending email alerts when overhead with credentials stored in a `.env` file
+- **Day 33: ISS Overhead Notifier** – Implemented APIs to track ISS position and sunlight, sending email alerts when overhead with credentials stored in a `.env` file
-- **Day 31: Flashcard App** - Built a Tkinter flashcard app for learning French vocabulary with timed card flips, progress tracking, and storage using Pandas
+- **Day 31: Flashcard App** – Built a Tkinter flashcard app for learning French vocabulary with timed card flips, progress tracking, and storage using Pandas
 - **Day 29-30: Password Manager** – Built a GUI password manager in Tkinter using strong password generation, email dropdowns, clipboard auto-copy, search and data storage using json files
 - **Day 28: Pomodoro Timer** – Developed a Tkinter-based productivity app with countdown timers, session tracking, and dynamic UI updates
 - **Day 25: U.S. States Game** – Created an interactive and educational geography quiz using CSV data handling and turtle for user input
 - **Day 23: Turtle Crossy Road** – Built an OOP-based arcade game with collision detection, level progression, and dynamic obstacles

 ## 💡 What I've Learned